Urban beekeeping: Challenges and concerns

 Due to the increase in artificial beehives in London notably, there is mounting evidence that honey bees are greatly outnumbering wild pollinators.
 The actions of private companies adding more hives are upsetting the preventive actions of pollinator conservation groups.

 Swarming is a common occurrence in beekeeping.
 While harmless, the sight of a swarming colony in urban areas can make people fearful.
 Limited resources are another concern for urban beekeeping.
-As cities have limited greenspaces, the increasing popularity of the hobby may lead to lower honey yields as has been reported in London and New York City.
-According to a 2015 research study, urban environments have also been shown to favor viability and transmission of some disease agents that affect honey bees.
+As cities have limited greenspaces, the increasing popularity of the hobby may lead to lower honey yields, as has been reported in London and New York City.
+According to a 2015 research study, urban environments have also been shown to favor the viability and transmission of some disease agents that affect honey bees.

 Benefits

-Using managed honeybee colonies to fill the ecological niche of pollinators in urban environments is thought to be crucial to preventing the formation of feral colonies by more destructive species like the Africanized honeybee (AHB).

-Managed urban honeybee colonies can also provide pollination for urban green spaces, and allows apiarists to collect critical information about the ecological conditions of an urban environment based on the condition of the bee colony.
+Managed urban honeybee colonies can also provide pollination for urban green spaces and allow apiarists to collect critical information about the ecological conditions of an urban environment based on the condition of the bee colony.

 Due to the urbanized setting, harvesting from hives is more convenient for beekeepers.
 The collected honey from the harvest can later be sold directly to the same community, strengthening the local economy.